-For safety and security reasons, students, visitors and guests must enter and exit the building through the main doors at the "Bridge" main entrance during school hours.
+For safety and security reasons, students, visitors and guests must enter and exit the building through the main entrance during school hours.
 In the event of an emergency, all doors may be used to exit the building.
 Exterior doors should be closed at all times.